PROFESSIONAL RESPONSIBILITY & LEGAL ETHICS

 - Access the rules of professional conduct that are applicable in any jurisdiction throughout the country.

-the attorney that he or she is working under.
+- Compare the role of the paralegal vis a vis the attorney that he or she is working under.

 - Apply the distinction between "practicing law" and performing tasks permitted to a paralegal in order to avoid "unauthorized practice of law."